Our ULTIMATE Banff Packing List (Covering Winter and Summer)

 Casual Shoes

 You don’t need to pack all athletic shoes for your time in Banff.
 We love wearing more comfortable shoes around town, but that does not mean we’ll wear dress shoes or heels.
-Instead, we wear more relaxed boots or shoes like a pair of Blundstones or Jungle Mocs from Merrell.
+Instead, we wear more relaxed boots or shoes like a pair of Blundstones or Allbirds on most days; if it’s summer Birkenstocks are all the rage here.

 Hiking Boots

-When hiking, it’s tough to beat purpose-built synthetic boots as they are lightweight, breathable, quick-drying, and often waterproof.
-While hiking in the mountains, loose rocks are a real threat on the trails, and it’s a good idea to wear decent hiking boots or shoes.
+When hiking, purpose-built synthetic boots are tough to beat.
+They are lightweight, breathable, quick-drying, and often waterproof.
+Loose rocks are a real threat in the mountains, so it’s a good idea to wear decent hiking boots or shoes.

-I’d say wear what you’re comfortable with, but if you have plans to head to the wet areas, it would be good to bring a pair of high-ankle boots.
-Ankle-high boots are for protection against thick brush, bugs, and loose rocks.
+I’d say wear what you’re comfortable with, but if you plan to head to the wet areas, it would be good to bring a pair of high-ankle boots.
+Ankle-high boots protect against thick brush, bugs, and loose rocks.

-So owning a good pair of hiking boots will be useful if you explore different climates.
-We love the Merrell Moab II, which comes in both women’s and men’s versions and high and low-cut versions.
-They are not the most technical boots but are always reliable and never give you a blister.
+Owning a good pair of hiking boots will be useful if you explore different climates.
+We love the Merrell Moabs, which come in both women’s and men’s versions and high- and low-cut versions.
+They are not the most technical boots, but they are always reliable and never give you a blister.
 I took a brand new pair on a backpacking trip and hiked 30 kilometers a day in them with no threat of blisters.
 Most importantly, they’re the best value for hiking boots!

 Sandals